tada/pljava-wiki/Contribution-guide.md

 ## Commit Message Format
 What should be included in a commit message?
-The three basic things to include:
+The three basic things to include are:
 * Summary or title.
 * Detailed description
-* Tracking or ticket number (optional).
+* Issue number (optional).

 Here is a sample commit message with all that information:
 <pre>